 Once you’re sure you found a serious tenant who’s keen to secure your flat, ask for a Letter of Intent (LOI) and a good faith deposit.

 Think of it as an early draft of the tenancy agreement (TA); a document that will include the following information:

 - Start and end date of the lease

-What if you reject the LOI?
-You must return the good faith deposit to the tenant.
+Do note, though, that if you reject the LOI, you must return the good faith deposit to the tenant.

-You must obtain HDB’s approval before you can rent out your flat.
-The LOI contains the details that you need.
+Similar to selling or buying a flat, you must first obtain HDB’s approval before you can rent out your home.
 An administrative fee of $20 applies for each application.

 After you have registered your tenant, you must inform HDB of any subsequent changes of any tenants’ particulars or when any of your tenants move out of the flat within seven days of the occurrence.
 If the lease has expired on 1 December, you should inform HDB not later than 8 December.

-For inclusion of new proposed tenants, you must obtain HDB’s approval before your new tenants may move into the flat.
-Confirm your eligibility for renting out your flat.
+For the inclusion of new proposed tenants, you must obtain HDB’s approval before they may move into the flat.
+You can confirm your eligibility for renting out your flat here.
 You may print the confirmation letter from My HDBPage > My Flat > Purchased Flat > Renting Out > Renting Out of Whole Flat.

 After you have registered your tenants to HDB, enquire on the authorised tenants of your flat.
 This allows you to print HDB’s confirmation letter showing the names of tenants registered.
 This assures your tenants that they have been registered and they can legally stay in your property.